 Memory loss can be caused by a variety of diseases and conditions that may worsen if left untreated.

 A medical exam for memory loss will include a complete medical history.
 Bring a family member or trusted friend along to help you.
-The doctor will ask questions about the specifics of your problems with memory.
-He or she may also ask a few questions to test your memory.
+Your doctor will ask questions about the specifics of your problems with memory.
+They may also ask a few questions to test your memory.
 Your doctor should also give you a complete physical exam and ask about other physical symptoms.

 Depending on the findings of the exam, your doctor may refer you to a specialist, such as a neurologist, geriatrician, or mental health professional.
-Additional diagnostic testing may include
+Additional tests may include:

 Getting a diagnosis is an important first step.
 Many medical conditions that cause memory loss are treatable when identified early.